frequency-chain/frequency/pallets/passkey/README.md

 ### Extrinsic verification
 Because the Polkadot SDK currently lacks support for P256 signatures, we had to use an unsigned extrinsic to allow this custom verification before dispatching transactions.
-To achieve this, we add P256 signature verification within the `ValidateUnsigned` trait implementation for the pallet.
+To achieve this, we added P256 signature verification within the `ValidateUnsigned` trait implementation for the pallet.

 Since **unsigned extrinsics** bypass verification by `SignedExtensions`, we've added the necessary checks within the ValidateUnsigned trait implementation to mitigate potential vulnerabilities.